 As we’ve been posting for Spina Bifida Awareness Week Stephen and I thought we should repost my very first blog from two years ago which was about my journey with Hannah’s diagnoses.

 In March 2003 we discovered I was pregnant.
 We were really excited we had already a son Adam who was 8 months old.
 We were looking forward to our two children being really close together and good company for each other as they grew up.
 My pregnancy was progressing really well.
 I was healthy and had gone back to work after my maternity leave with Adam.
 Life was good and our baby was due on Christmas Eve.
 We were really looking forward to our big scan coming up and we decided that we were going to find out the sex of our baby this time.
 I was just too impatient and had to know.

-I had heard of Spina Bifida before but didn’t know what it was or how it would affect our baby girl.
+I had heard of Spina Bifida before but didn’t know what it was or how it would affect our baby.
 We were fortunate enough that day that the doctors and consultants who we needed to speak with were there to give us information and tell us what to expect.
-We spoke with one doctor who told us that our baby if she survived the pregnancy might only live for seconds, minutes or days and if she did live she would be both physically and mentally disabled.
+We spoke with one doctor who told us that if our baby survived the pregnancy it might only live for seconds, minutes or days and if she did she would be both physically and mentally disabled.
 She wouldn’t be able to talk, walk and in his words would be brain damaged.
 He advised us that we should have our pregnancy terminated and gave us 24 hours to think it over.
-I can remember thinking there is no way on this earth I am giving up on my baby and was worried my husband wouldn’t have thought the same as me.
+I can remember thinking there is no way on this earth I am giving up on my baby and was worried Stephen wouldn’t have thought the same as me.

 We told the doctor our decision but he still insisted that we think it over and really did try and persuade us to change our minds.